onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 * `Tension_QC(m; k, r)` decreases slowly across many resolution levels, with no single scale where a dramatic change occurs.
 * The sharpness indicator `I_sharp(m; k)` remains modest across all adjacent resolution pairs, while `I_macro(m; k)` still drops into a low band at the most classical resolutions.

 Q034 does not assert that only one of these scenarios exists in the universe.
-Instead, it frames the problem of identifying which physical systems, environments, and tasks follow which tension pattern, and how to express this in terms of observable quantities.
+Instead, it frames the problem of identifying which physical systems, environments and tasks follow which tension pattern and how to express this in terms of observable quantities.

 ### 4.3 Refinement order and stability under increased resolution

 We encode refinement across a discrete index `n` as follows.
 For a given encoding `E_k`, consider a sequence of enlarged data sets or improved models indexed by `n = 1, 2, 3, ...`.
-Each step in `n` refines the summaries entering `Q_struct`, `C_struct`, and `Env_coupling`.
+Each step in `n` refines the summaries entering `Q_struct`, `C_struct` and `Env_coupling`.

 We denote the refined states by: